No plumbing problem is more common or more frustrating than a clogged drain.

 If you own a tankless water heater and would like to get the longest working life span possible; your system should be flushed with white vinegar or a plumbing solution on an annual basis.
-This procedure takes approximately 20 minutes if the unit is equipped with an isolater kit.
+This procedure takes approximately 20 minutes if the unit is equipped with an isolator kit.
 If an isolator kit was not installed in conjunction with the tankless unit itself, they can be easily installed anytime afterward for easy cleaning in the future.
-The isolater kit cuts down on future labour time due to repairs and regular maintenance and is definitely worth having.
+The isolator kit cuts down on future labour time due to repairs and regular maintenance and is definitely worth having.

 How often should I change my filter or have my furnace cleaned?

 While your furnace is a very hard working and low maintenance piece of equipment, especially compared to the other appliances in your home, it does require some basic cleaning and maintenance to keep it running efficiently.
 Are you finding that your furnace is running harder and producing less heat?
 A furnace that is dirty burns more fuel and is less efficient.
 In addition, running your furnace dirty can shorten its life.